ran-isenberg/aws-lambda-handler-cookbook/docs/getting_started.md

 ## Getting Started

-You can start with a clean service out of this template repository without using the 'Template' button on GitHub.
+You can start with a clean service out of this blueprint repository without using the 'Template' button on GitHub.

 You can use Cookiecutter.